 We have historically financed operations with proceeds from equity financings and payments under contractual agreements with third parties.
-At March 31, 2005, we had cash, cash equivalents and marketable securities totaling \$15.1 million compared to \$20.6 million at December 31, 2004.
-The decrease was primarily due to the net loss for three months ended March 31, 2005 of \$4.8 million.
+At June 30, 2005, we had cash, cash equivalents and marketable securities totaling \$11.4 million compared to \$20.6 million at December 31, 2004.
+The decrease was primarily due to the net loss for six months ended June 30, 2005 of \$8.9 million.

-Net cash used in operating activities for the three months ended March 31, 2005, and 2004, was \$5.4 million and \$3.6 million, respectively.
+Net cash used in operating activities for the six months ended June 30, 2005, and 2004, was \$9.2 million and \$6.7 million, respectively.
 Expenditures in all periods were a result of R&D expenses, including clinical trial costs, and G&A expenses in support of our operations and product development activities primarily related to TOCOSOL Paclitaxel and to a lesser extent other potential product candidates.
-Our G&A expenses are relatively controllable, although for the three months ended March 31, 2005, we incurred approximately \$270,000 in legal, accounting and other miscellaneous fees related to the terminated Synt:em acquisition.
-Our R&D expenses are dependent upon the scope of our clinical trial activities.
+G&A expenses for the remainder of 2005 will be dependent on a variety of factors including fundraising, business development, and other administrative activities and could increase or decrease accordingly with the level of those activities.
+Our R&D expenses are also dependent upon the scope of our clinical trial activities.
 We recognized no revenues in either of the periods presented and paid no corporate income taxes.

-Net cash used in investing activities for the three months ended March 31, 2005, and 2004 was \$8.8 million and \$3.2 million, respectively.
-These uses of cash were primarily related to purchases of short-term investments and purchases of property and equipment, offset in part by sales and maturities of marketable securities occurring in the normal course of business.
+Net cash provided by (used in) investing activities for the six months ended June 30, 2005, and 2004 was \$11.6 million and (\$7.6 million), respectively.
+The cash provided by investing activities in 2005 was primarily related to maturities and sales of marketable securities occurring in the normal course of business.
+The cash used in investing activities in 2004 was primarily related to purchases of short-term investments and purchases of property and equipment, offset in part by maturities and sales of marketable securities occurring in the normal course of business.
 Activity related to short-term marketable securities relates primarily to the investment of money raised in equity financings and the related maturities and sales of those investments recorded accordingly to provide working capital to us on an as needed basis.

-Net cash (used in) provided by financing activities for the three months ended March 31, 2005, and 2004 was (\$9,000) and \$900,000, respectively.
-The net cash used in financing activities in 2005 primarily related to payments on lease obligations, offset in part by the issuance of common stock under employee benefit plans.
-The net cash provided by financing activities in 2004 primarily related to proceeds from the exercise of common stock warrants.
+Net cash provided by financing activities for the six months ended June 30, 2005, and 2004 was \$57,000 and \$15.9 million, respectively.
+The net cash provided by financing activities in 2005 primarily related to the issuance of common stock under employee benefit plans, offset in part by payments on lease obligations.
+The net cash provided by financing activities in 2004 primarily related to proceeds from an equity financing.